Orange Bowl 2018: Individual Matchups to Watch in Alabama vs. Oklahoma

 Oklahoma has given up 421 points in 13 games this season.
 To find 421 points given up by the Alabama defense, you have to add up the combined points allowed in the last 31 games, dating back to the 2016 Iron Bowl.

-That being said, linebackers sophomore Kenneth Murray and senior Curtis Bolton could prove a challenge for the experienced back.
-The duo leads the team in total tackles and solo tackles, with Murray leading the way with 140 total tackles and 64 solo tackles and Bolton second with 130 total and 54 solo.
+That being said, linebackers Kenneth Murray and Curtis Bolton could to be prove a challenge for the experienced back.
+The duo leads the team in total tackles and solo tackles—Murray leads the way with 140 total tackles and 64 solo tackles, and Bolton is in second with 130 total and 54 solo.

 Each linebacker also has four sacks on the season.
-The two could make Harris’ rushing game more difficult, as he has not been able to consistently find the end zone this year.
+The two could make Harris' rushing game more difficult, as he has not been able to consistently find the end zone this year.

-Stats courtesy of ESPN.com.
+Stats courtesy of ESPN.com unless otherwise noted.

 Results from Day 3 of Early National Signing Day